-If you are working with imported movies, movie files must reside on a different SCSI bus than audio files.
-If audio files reside on disks connected to a SCSI HBA card, video data should reside on drives connected to a different SCSI bus.
+If you are working with imported movies, store movie files on a different SCSI bus than audio files.
+If audio files reside on disks connected to a SCSI HBA card, store video data on drives connected to a different SCSI bus.